 One of the party tricks that sets the Kindle Oasis apart from the Paperwhite and the basic Kindle is that as well as the brightness, you can adjust the warmth of the display.
 That means in the evening you can reduce the blue light emitted by the Oasis for a more orange tone and limit the strain on your eyes.
 Like a lot of the premium features on the Kindle Oasis, it's nice to have but not really essential.

-Text is sharp and easy to make out on the background, the choice of fonts is good, and we could happily read for an hour or two at a time with no signs of eye strain appearing.
+Text is sharp and easy to make out on the background, the choice of fonts is good, and we could happily read the best books of 2021 and best romance books for an hour or two at a time with no signs of eye strain appearing.
 We'd say the reading experience is slightly superior to the one you get with the Kindle Paperwhite, but there's not a huge amount in it.

 Having physical buttons to turn the pages actually makes quite a difference – it means you're not always covering up the screen with your fingers or dirtying it with fingerprints.
 The compromise is the big black slab at the side of the display, but we think it's worth it.
 Note that you can use the Kindle Oasis with either your left hand or your right hand, as the display will simply rotate to suit.